tasmiah26/Processing-Scripts/README.md

 Flag         | Description
 ------------ | -------------
---masking | creates masks and moves them into a folder labeled "masks" and puts the masked regions inside a folder labeled "brain".
-Also creates a  "verify" folder to store .png files of the masked ROIs [code](https://github.com/sofia-urosa/brain-masking)
+--masking | creates masks and moves them into a folder labeled "masks" and puts the masked regions inside a folder labeled "brain" [(source code)](https://github.com/sofia-urosa/brain-masking).
+Also creates a  "verify" folder to store .png files of the masked ROIs
---remask or --from_remask| use after manual mask correction, to create a new brain folder with corrected regions --NUC or --from_NUC | performs non-uniformity correction and puts them inside a folder "nuc" --QA or --from_QA | creates a folder "Best_Images_Crop" with the highest quality images and the quality evaluation is exported to quality_assessment.csv
+--remask or --from_remask| use after manual mask correction, to create a new brain folder with corrected regions --NUC or --from_NUC | performs non-uniformity correction and puts them inside a folder "nuc" [(source code)](https://github.com/FNNDSC/pl-ANTs_N4BiasFieldCorrection)
+--QA or --from_QA | creates a folder "Best_Images_Crop" with the highest quality images and the quality evaluation is exported to quality_assessment.csv [(source code)](https://github.com/FNNDSC/pl-fetal-brain-assessment)
 --recon or --from_recon |  performs 3 reconstructions using the top 3 targets with the highest quality scores --alignment or --from_alignment | reorients the reconstructed images inside the temp_recon_#/alignment_temp folder.
 Files necessary for segmentation and surface extraction steps are created and stored inside temp_recon_#/ (recon* files)
---segment | performs automatic segmentation
+--segment | performs automatic segmentation **

+**automatic segmentation has another flag option that can be used if the default resulted poorly: --segmentation_WO_att.
+This will overwrite the recon_to31_nuc_deep_agg.nii file, so be sure to save the previous segmentation by changing the name

 ## **Script 2- surface_processing**